Rymer Liriano

-Rymer Omar Liriano (born June 20, 1991) is a Dominican professional baseball outfielder who is currently a free agent.
-He has played in Major League Baseball (MLB) for the San Diego Padres and Chicago White Sox.
+Rymer Omar Liriano (born June 20, 1991) is a Dominican former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the San Diego Padres and Chicago White Sox.

 Career

 San Diego Padres

 Liriano signed with the San Diego Padres as an international free agent in 2008, and spent the first two seasons on the Padres' rookie-class teams.
 He then spent the 2010 season primarily with the Eugene Emeralds and the Fort Wayne TinCaps.

 Liriano played most of the 2011 season in level-A, batting .319 with 12 home runs and 65 stolen bases and was named Midwest League MVP.
 Liriano began the 2012 season with the Padres' High-A affiliate Lake Elsinore Storm in the California League and was named a midseason All Star.

-Liriano was added to the Padres 40 man roster on November 18, 2011.
+On November 18, 2011, the Padres added Liriano to their 40-man roster to protect him from the Rule 5 draft.
 Liriano was named by Baseball America as the 49th best prospect in baseball heading into the 2012 season.
 He was named to appear in the 2012 All-Star Futures Game.

 Liriano was called up to the majors for the first time on August 11, 2014, and he played in 38 games his rookie season.
 On August 13, 2014, he hit his first career home run off Tyler Matzek.

-Liriano spent the 2015 season with the El Paso Chihuahuas of the Class AAA Pacific Coast League.
+Liriano spent the 2015 season with the El Paso Chihuahuas of the Triple–A Pacific Coast League.
 The Padres designated Liriano for assignment after the 2015 season.

 Milwaukee Brewers

-The Padres traded Liriano to the Milwaukee Brewers for Trevor Seidenberger on January 28, 2016.
+The Padres traded Liriano to the Milwaukee Brewers in exchange for Trevor Seidenberger on January 28, 2016.

 Chicago White Sox

 On October 28, 2016, Liriano was claimed off waivers by the Chicago White Sox.

-On September 4, 2017 his first White Sox hit was a solo home run off Trevor Bauer of the Cleveland Indians.
+On September 4, 2017, Liriano recorded his first White Sox hit, a solo home run off Trevor Bauer of the Cleveland Indians.
+In 21 appearances for Chicago, he batted .220/.304/.341 with one home run, six RBI, and one stolen base.
+On October 4, Liriano was removed from the 40-man roster and sent outright to the Triple-A Charlotte Knights.

 Los Angeles Angels

 Liriano signed a minor league contract with the Los Angeles Angels on December 12, 2017.
-He was released on July 9, 2018.
+In 65 games for the Triple–A Salt Lake Bees, he batted .268/.343/.523 with 16 home runs, 48 RBI, and 6 stolen bases.
+Liriano was released by the Angels on July 9.

 Milwaukee Brewers

-On July 20, 2018, Liriano signed a minor league deal with the Milwaukee Brewers and he became a free agent after the season ended.
+On July 20, 2018, Liriano signed a minor league contract with the Milwaukee Brewers.
+In 37 games for the Triple–A Colorado Springs Sky Sox, he hit .221/.341/.363 with four home runs, 11 RBI, and five stolen bases.
+Liriano elected free agency following the season on November 2.